4dboard/Proxy-yxorP/docs/classes/Symfony/Component/Validator/ConstraintViolation.md

 public getPropertyPath(): string
 ```

 **Return Value:**

-The property path indicates how the validator reached
-the invalid value from the root element.
-If the root
+The property path indicates how the validator reached the invalid value from the root element.
+If the root element is
-element is a <tt>Person</tt> instance with a property
+a <tt>Person</tt> instance with a property
-"address" that contains an <tt>Address</tt> instance
-with an invalid property "street", the generated property
+"address" that contains an <tt>Address</tt> instance with an invalid property "street", the generated property path is "
-path is "address.street".
-Property access is denoted by
-dots, while array access is denoted by square brackets,
+address.street".
+Property access is denoted by dots, while array access is denoted by square brackets, for example "
-for example "addresses[1].street".
+addresses[1].street".